After years of struggling with drug addiction and overeating, John Candy died of a heart attack on March 4, 1994.

 His children were pulled out of Friday mass at their school, St. Martin of Tours, and told the tragic news.

-“I cried hysterically for five minutes, and then I stopped,” said Jen.
+“I cried hysterically for five minutes, and then I stopped,” said Jennifer.
 “And then I was done crying in public for a while.
 It was a whirlwind after that point.
 That’s when we really knew about paparazzi because you had all the cameras.”

 But his children also took solace in the positive outpouring at their father’s funeral.